Sui by Example

 /// this function and pay a fee to the `LandRegistry`.

-public entry fun transfer_ownership(
+public fun transfer_ownership(

 registry: &mut LandRegistry,